Montasir-Rahman/D-Tree-Algorithm/README.md

-# D-Tree: A New Association Rule Mining Technique
+# A New Association Rule Mining Technique

 This repository contains the implementation of the **D-Tree (Dominant-Tree)** algorithm, a novel Association Rule Mining (ARM) technique designed to improve the relevance and accuracy of mined patterns from transactional databases.